Uralic languages: Homeland

 "distinctive in western Eurasia. ... typological properties are eastern-looking overall, fitting comfortably into northeast Asia, Siberia, or the North Pacific Rim".

 Uralic-speakers may have spread westwards with the Seima-Turbino route.

 History of Uralic linguistics

 Early attestations

 The first plausible mention of a people speaking a Uralic language is in Tacitus's Germania (c.
-98 AD), mentioning the Fenni (usually interpreted as referring to the Sámi) and two other possibly Uralic tribes living in the farthest reaches of Scandinavia.
+AD 98), mentioning the Fenni (usually interpreted as referring to the Sámi) and two other possibly Uralic tribes living in the farthest reaches of Scandinavia.
 There are many possible earlier mentions, including the Iyrcae (perhaps related to Yugra) described by Herodotus living in what is now European Russia, and the Budini, described by Herodotus as notably red-haired (a characteristic feature of the Udmurts) and living in northeast Ukraine and/or adjacent parts of Russia.
 In the late 15th century, European scholars noted the resemblance of the names Hungaria and Yugria, the names of settlements east of the Ural.
 They assumed a connection but did not seek linguistic evidence.